gobley/gobley/docs/docs/docs/2-gradle-plugins/2-uniffi-plugin.md

 # The UniFFI plugin

+> :bulb: We recommend to first read the [UniFFI user guide](https://mozilla.github.io/uniffi-rs/).

 The UniFFI plugin is responsible for generating Kotlin bindings from your Rust package.
 Here is an example of using the UniFFI plugin to build bindings from the resulting library binary.

 ```kotlin
 import gobley.gradle.Variant